SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_style_overview.md

 both our own experience and that of experts in usability, there's no real substitute for observing the experiences of real users of your tool.

-The Legal Tech Class has a brief primer on conduction your own [usability tests](https://suffolklitlab.org/legal-tech-class/docs/testing/testing#usability-tests).
+The Legal Tech Class has a brief primer on conducting your own [usability tests](https://suffolklitlab.org/legal-tech-class/docs/testing/testing#usability-tests).
 Usability testing can be simple, cheap, and easy!